ps-carvalho/futemon/README.md

 ## About This Project

 FUTEMON is a modern web application built with Laravel 12 that allows users to browse, search, and view detailed profiles of football players from around the world.
-The application integrates with the Sportmonks API to import and display comprehensive player data, including personal details, nationalities, positions, and more.
+The application integrates with the Sportmonks API to import and display  player data, including personal details nationality and position.

 ### Key Features